 I think I’m gonna go module by module, then a full wrap-up at the end.
 I figured this would be the best way for you to hear my opinion and get a feel for the content students get at the same time.

-module 1: the visual language of design
+The Interior Design Institute module 1: the visual language of design

-This is the introductory module, so there are a few logistical things at the beginning saying what to expect, how to make the most of the course, etc. Then it has a few sections on what interior design is, the philosophy of design, and understanding design theory.
+This is the introductory module, so there are a few logistical things at the beginning, saying what to expect, how to make the most of the course, etc. Then it has a few sections on what interior design is, the philosophy of design, and understanding design theory.

 It seemed a little fluffy and like something I could learn by a quick Google.
 But once you get past the first couple of sections, it gets a little meatier.

 This the more nitty-gritty information I was hoping for.
 It gets into an overview of the technical aspects of design.
 For me, this helped to begin to bridge the gap between just having an eye for design and actually knowing wtf you’re doing.

-It was introductory, and it looks like most topics will be delved into in later modules, but honestly, it was pretty solid for a first lesson.
+It was introductory, and it looks like most topics will be delved into in later modules.
+But honestly, it was pretty solid for a first lesson.

 You basically apply knowledge from every single element (there are 7) and principle (there are 5) to 3 separate rooms.
 It really took some focus and cross-referencing with my notes and the example they provided to get through it.

 A pretty solid first impression of the first assignment.
 It was definitely enjoyable, but there’s no denying it took some critical thinking, and critical looking.

-module 2: the history of style, decoration and architecture
+The Interior Design Institute module 2: the history of style, decoration and architecture

 This module, quite a bit longer than the first, goes through the complete architectural timeline of the world, from the first documented buildings to the present day.
-It has a slight introduction talking about how architecture is so intertwined with interior design, but the rest goes right into the all of the different periods.
+It has a slight introduction talking about how architecture is so intertwined with interior design, but the rest goes right into all of the different periods.

 I would recommend either downloading the coursework onto a tablet where you can annotate it, or print it out to physically write on it.
 There’s a shit ton of information, so it’s best to highlight important things so they’re easily accessible after.

 I did blue for historical information, orange for visual components, and green for important names.
 I also would sometimes write a shorter, more digestible blurb next to a longer paragraph so it’s easier to access later.

-The module does a good job of giving you lots of information, but sometimes they reference a certain architectural feature that I’m unaware of, make a historical reference that I don’t know, or mention a designer I wanna know more about, and it was SUPER helpful to Google it and make note in the module.
+The module does a good job of giving you lots of information, but sometimes they reference something I’m not aware of.
+Could be a certain architectural feature that I don’t know, a historical reference that I don’t understand, or a designer I wanna know more about.
+And it was SUPER helpful to Google it and make note in the module.

 For me, I finished reading through the material, the next day reviewed it and make a couple of pages of notes, then the next day started the homework assignment.
 You have the time, so don’t burn yourself out by cramming everything together.